plone/plone.distribution/docs/usage/package-structure.md

 ## `configure.zcml`

-In your main `configure.zcml`, make sure to have the `plone` xml namespace declared:
+In your main `configure.zcml`, make sure to have the `plone` XML namespace declared.

 ```xml
 <configure